 Hakafos: Atah horeisa is read three times.
 Three and a half hakafos circuits are made.109 Nevertheless, all seven stanzas of hakafos are recited.
 This is accomplished by reciting one stanza per each half circuit.
-The announcement that usually marks the end of each hakafah(ad kan hakafah...) is not recited.
+The announcement that usually marks the end of each hakafah (ad kan hakafah...) is not recited.

 Some are accustomed to reciting kiddush before hakafos, despite not having recited Musaf.110 Those reciting kiddush may eat fruits or similar light refreshments, even in quantities that fill one's appetite.
 Similarly, they may eat bread-and according to many opinions, also mezonos-up to the quantity of kebeitzah, but not more than that.
 This is on condition that recite kiddush first, and drink a revi'is of wine or eat a kezayis of any of the five grains immediately after kiddush.
-If there is a designated person who will remind the one who eats to daven Musaf, or if there are many people eating together (in which case they will remind each other), then there is room to be lenient and permit them to eat more than this amount.
+If there is a designated person who will remind the one who eats to daven Musaf, or if sections from the Torah and usually elicit donations from those called to the Torah.
+Others read Parshas Vezos Habrachah.